+Capernaum has gathered links to websites that you may find useful.
 The information in linked websites is not necessarily endorsed by Capernaum, and we are not responsible for the outside content.
-Always check with your child’s pediatrician regarding any questions you may have about your child’s unique needs!
+Always check with your child’s pediatrician regarding any questions you may have about your child’s unique needs.

-The Simon Technology Center provides a variety of core services to help children, families, and professionals including: Technology consults, lending library, individualized training sessions, and a forum for buying/selling used equipment.
+Simon Technology Center – Provides a variety of core services to help children, families, and professionals including: technology consults, lending library, individualized training sessions, and a forum for buying/selling used equipment.

 Technology for Home (LiveLife Therapy Solutions, Inc.) – Assistive Technology Consultation and Technical Assistance – AT consultants for clients with waiver services.